-This small UK bookkeeping practice knew that embracing management accounting services would help their clients.
+This small UK bookkeeping practice knew that embracing management accounting services like forecasting would help their clients.
 They needed a tool that could give their clients a granular view of their data and what their cash position was.
 The firm needed to take the next steps into advisory and needed a trusted tool that could help them achieve their goals for their clients.
 Advisory and management accounting services can be tricky to price too, so that was a worry for the firm.

 KPI dashboards in Futrli have helped Fresh Financials to monitor each part of each client’s business.
 They’ve been using scenario modelling to bring the figures to life for clients.
 Business owners now have more visibility over what’s happening under the hood of their businesses.
 Their client relationships have improved considerably since embracing Futrli, as the conversations can be based on what’s important to the clients.

 Better visualisation means clients are more satisfied.
 Quicker forecasting and reporting capabilities mean the firm can take on more clients.
 These new services have also meant for an increase in revenue with a transformed into a fixed price, including subscription charges, so nothing will be added on top.
 The firm knows exactly how much is coming in from each client per month, which also helps the clients budget.
 Additionally, the firm is providing training for other accounting professionals, showing the value in selecting the right software.

 “Because we’re not spending much time getting the information into Xero, we’ve got the time to spend with our clients and do more in-depth processes.
 We’ll sit and have a chat, discuss things and look at the data together.
 It’s much more fun!”

 Definitely!
 Introducing our clients to Futrli shows them why we work in the way we do.
 Being able to show them all of these beautiful cards, the cash flow forecasting, and all the rest of it, makes clients realise how good this way of working is.
 It means that the level of service we offer is so much higher.